pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/😃 Talkers/😃⚙️ Talker cmds/...control ▶️/REPEAT 🔁/🔁 REPEAT ⌘ cmd.md

     # Ask for a number between 1 and 9
     - QUANTITY >> $guess:
-        Statement: : Say a number from 1 to 9.
+        Text: : Say a number from 1 to 9.
         MinValue: 1
         MaxValue: 9